 As the new Director for the IS at CSUN, Zappia is involved in numerous campus-wide, regional, and national sustainability projects, including overseeing climate change and CO2 reduction initiatives.
 At Whittier College, Zappia co-directed (2011-2019) the Sustainable Urban Farm Lab (SUrF), where he taught and coordinated programming related to permaculture, environmental history and studies, and the humanities.
 SUrF is a 1/8-acre micro farm with a small orchard managed by faculty and students.

-Zappia also created and oversees the "Seed-to-Seed" program at Santa Monica's First United Methodist Preschool.
+Zappia also created and oversaw (2016-2019) the "Seed-to-Seed" program at Santa Monica's First United Methodist Preschool.
 The program teaches garden-based curricula to 150 preschool children.